FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/nat_dnat_rule_v2.md

   the IP address of a VPC for dedicated connection.
 This parameter is mandatory in Direct Connect scenario.
 Changing this creates a new dnat rule.

+* `description` - (Optional) Specifies the description of the dnat rule.
+  The value is a string of no more than 255 characters, and angle brackets (<>) are not allowed.
+  Changing this creates a new dnat rule.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: